tcorral/Cutter.js/README.md

 *Tip: oTarget Could be the same oApplyTo element if we want to replace the full content with the cut content*

-*Tip: If you only need to change the style you can*
+*Tip: If you only need to change the style you must put "undefined" where oTexts must be placed.*

 ## Documentation